hartwigmedical/platinum/README.md

 The HMF cancer analysis pipeline is a comprehensive pipeline specifically designed for analysing WGS tumor data with the following properties and constraints:
  - FASTQ is assumed to be available for the sample(s) and is the starting point for the pipeline.
  - The pipeline assumes that the tumor DNA sample is analysed against a single reference DNA sample.
     - Do note that some individual algorithms support zero and/or multiple reference samples to allow "tumor-only" mode.
+These modes are not supported yet throughout the entire platinum process though.
  - Both HG19 and HG38 reference genomes are supported throughout the pipeline and lead to comparable analysis quality.

 The HMF pipeline primarily uses algorithms developed by HMF open-source and available via [hmftools](https://github.com/hartwigmedical/hmftools).